 Fried Hokkien Mee, also known as fried prawn noodles, is a local comfort food.
 The dish features a combination of egg and rice noodles which are stir-fried with pork strips, prawn, squid and flavourful stock.
 The dish was created as far back as after World War II by Chinese sailors from Fujian (Hokkien) Province in Southern China.

 Like many traditional local Chinese dishes, the emphasis is often placed on the consistency of heat used for cooking and the right control of moisture.
-Because this is such a well-liked dish, it is not uncommon to see locals visiting different eateries to find their favourite.
+Because this is such a well-liked dish, it is not uncommon to see locals visiting different eateries to find their favourites.

 Noticed a mistake?
 Let us know.